The Genesis and Genius of District 25

 District 25 was still enormous.
 The successful creation of District 44 proved that smaller districts could be governed more effectively and provided more opportunities for leadership training.
 So, just three years later, on September 15, 1956, at a District Council meeting at the Melrose Hotel in Dallas, Texas, District Governor Vic Ballowe gave a status report on dividing the district once again.
 The division was formally established on July 1, 1957.
 It was given the number “56” by International, and the new northern district was allowed to retain the number “25”.

 On November 2, 1991, the District Council once again voted to pursue dividing the District.
-Keeping Dr. Tompkins’ home club, 305 Wichita Falls, in District 25, the Eastern section is to be designated as District 50.
+Keeping Dr. Tompkins’ home club, 305 Wichita Falls, in District 25, the Eastern section was designated as District 50.

-Effective July 1, 2008 clubs in the Abilene and San Angelo areas (part of District 44) were added to District 25.
+Effective July 1, 2008, clubs in the Abilene and San Angelo areas (part of the former District 44) were added to District 25.